 Because the exam is computer based, you’ll get your unofficial results once you’ve completed the exam.
 You’ll see right on your computer screen whether you’ve passed or failed the exam as well as performance indicators for each exam section.
 The testing center will also provide you with a printout of your results.

-FINRA posts your official results with the Central Registration Depository or reports it to your regulator within three business days of your exam.
+FINRA posts your official results with the Central Registration Depository or reports them to your regulator within three business days of your exam.

 What If I Fail?

-If you fail, per FINRA Rule 1070(e), you must wait at least 30 days before you can retake the exam.
-If you fail three or more times in role, you will have to wait 180 days before retaking the exam.
+If you do not pass the exam, per FINRA Rule 1070(e), you must wait at least 30 days before you can retake the exam.
+If you fail three or more times in a row, you will have to wait 180 days before retaking the exam.